-The Women in IR (WIR) Section promotes women within the specialty by inspiring and empowering women interventional radiologists to achieve their personal and professional goals and serve as a resource to the Executive Council.
-The WIR Section addresses a variety of topics relevant to physicians and is inclusive to all SIR members.
+The Women in IR (WIR) section promotes women within the specialty by inspiring and empowering women interventional radiologists to achieve their personal and professional goals and serve as a resource to the Executive Council.
+The WIR section addresses a variety of topics relevant to physicians and is inclusive to all SIR members.

 WIR section objectives

 The WIR Section is dedicated to increasing diversity among speakers at SIR meetings and at jointly sponsored and endorsed meetings.
-The SIR Speakers Bureau list used to identify potential speakers for national and regional meetings, as well as invited guest speakers.
+The SIR Speakers Bureau list is used to identify potential speakers for national and regional meetings, as well as invited guest speakers.
 Grants will be available to defray the travel costs associated with speaking engagements.

-The Society of Interventional Radiology and the WIR Section issued a position statement to support interventional radiologists who choose to become parents.
+The Society of Interventional Radiology and the WIR section issued a position statement to support interventional radiologists who choose to become parents.
 The statement was published in the July 2017 issue of SIR’s Journal of Vascular and Interventional Radiology (JVIR).